Utku3/kutu-wallet/README.md

-More details in the future
+More details in the future!